opnsense/plugins/net/sslh/README.md

 Several settings are hidden by default, select the "advanced mode" button in the top left to access these settings.

-#### Transparent

-It's unclear if this functions on FreeBSD.
-Documentation states that it functions on Linux, and requires iptables configuration which is not available on FreeBSD.

 #### Mode

 This is also called the sslh "variant", and makes the start up script execute a separate binary, `sslh-fork` or `sslh-select` depending on selection.
 Each behaves differently, and has different performance.